 The low pitch means the rafter lengths are shorter, using less timber, and the manufactured trusses use a web of thinner timbers, again reducing materials costs.

-The more complex the roof shape, the more likely it will have to be cut on site, using more labour and timber than factory-made trusses.
+The more complex the roof structure, the more likely it will have to be cut on site, using more labour and timber than factory-made trusses.
 This will add to costs and take longer to construct.

 It will also require an engineer to check the design and produce calculations for Building Regulations purposes for a fee that would otherwise be covered by the truss manufacturer.
 More complex roof designs may also require structural steelwork.

-The steeper the roof gets, the more expensive the roof will be to construct.
+It's also worth noting that the steeper the roof gets, the more expensive the roof will be to construct.
 As a rule of thumb, increasing the roof pitch by 5% will double the cost of the roof, while increasing it by 10% will triple it.

 If you are building a masonry or concrete (ICF) house, you could opt for a concrete first floor structure, using either pre-stressed concrete beams infilled with concrete blocks or large-format concrete floor panels.